ql2005/vue-validator/README.md

 ### all models
 The `dirty` keep the result of all moedls.

+If you has some model properties, when any one property is dirty, it return `true`.

 For example, you can use `dirty` as follows

 ```html